-AH543 Healthcare Strategic Management
+AH543 Healthcare Strategic Management 3 credits Prerequisite: None

 This course explores the history, logic, structure and best practices of healthcare strategic management.
 Students investigate the organization's value chain, analyze the necessity for both the analytical and emergent models of strategic management, and review alternative processes related to developing and updating strategic plans.
 Best practices for implementing strategic plans fast and effectively are also investigated.